Pak123Pak/english-learning-android-app/testing/bdd.md

     Then the stage selector should default to "Not revised" And the first word from "Not revised" stage should be displayed And the Chinese translation should be visible
+    And the part of speech should be visible
     And an example sentence with a blank should be shown And an input field for the English word should be available